QuaSi-Software/Documentation/docs/resie_operation_control.md

 * `BT >= X%`: Checks if a linked buffer tank is above X% capacity.
 * `BT < X%`: Checks if a linked buffer tank is below X% capacity.
 * `Min. run time`: Checks if the component the state machine controls has been in the current state for longer or equal than its minimum run time.
-* `Overfill`: Checks if the remaining empty capacity of a linked buffer tank is less than the minimum partial load of the system the state machine controls.[^3]
+* `Overfill`: Checks if the remaining empty capacity of a linked buffer tank is less than the minimum partial load of the component the state machine controls.[^3]

 [^3]: Rather, this is its intended use.
 As of now there remains an issue with its implementation.